tabatkins/railroad-diagrams/README.md

 Options
 -------

-There are currently two options you can tweak, at the top of the file.
+There are a few options you can tweak, at the top of the file.
 Just tweak either until the diagram looks like what you want.

 * VERTICAL_SEPARATION - sets the minimum amount of vertical separation between two items.
 Note that the stroke width isn't counted when computing the separation; this shouldn't be relevant unless you have a very small separation or very large stroke width.
 * ARC_RADIUS - the radius of the arcs used in Choice and Repeat.
 This has a relatively large effect on the size of non-trivial diagrams.
 Both tight and loose values look good, depending on what you're going for.
+* DIAGRAM_CLASS - the class set on the root `<svg>` element of each diagram, for use in the CSS stylesheet.
+* TRANSLATE_HALF_PIXEL - the default stylesheet uses odd pixel lengths for 'stroke'.
+Due to rasterization artifacts, they look best when the item has been translated half a pixel in both directions.
+If you change the styling to use a stroke with even pixel lengths, you'll want to set this variable to `false`.

 You can also tweak the overall CSS for the file.
 Each diagrams's CSS is inserted as a `<style>` block at the end of `Diagram.toSVG` - feel free to tweak to your heart's content.
 (Note that, due to rasterization artifacts, odd pixel lengths for 'stroke' look best when the item has been translated half a pixel in both directions.
 If you change the styling to use a stroke with even pixel lengths, you'll want to remove the 'transform' attribute from the `<g>` element used in `Diagram.toSVG`.)